-1.15 Credits
+1.16 Credits

 - My love Jennifer for always being there, for filling my life with joy and last but not least for proofreading the documentation. - Alain Barbet <alian@cpan.org> for testing and debugging support. - Mitchell N. Charity for giving me pointers into various interesting directions. - Alexis Denis for making me improve (externally) and simplify (internally) floating point support.
-He can also be blamed (indirectly) for the initializer method, as I need it in my effort to support bitfields some day. - Michael J. Hohmann <mjh@scientist.de> for endless discussions on our way to and back home from work, and for making me think about supporting pack and unpack for compound members. - Thorsten Jens <thojens@gmx.de> for testing the package on various platforms. - Mark Overmeer for suggesting the module name and giving invaluable feedback. - Marc Rosenthal for his suggestions and support. - James Roskind, as his C parser was a great starting point to fix all the problems I had with my original parser based only on the ANSI ruleset. - Gisbert W. Selke for spotting some interesting bugs and providing extensive reports. - Steffen Zimmermann for a prolific discussion on the cloning algorithm.
+He can also be blamed (indirectly) for the initializer method, as I need it in my effort to support bitfields some day. - Michael J. Hohmann <mjh@scientist.de> for endless discussions on our way to and back home from work, and for making me think about supporting pack and unpack for compound members. - Thorsten Jens <thojens@gmx.de> for testing the package on various platforms. - Mark Overmeer for suggesting the module name and giving invaluable feedback. - Thomas Pornin <pornin@bolet.org> for his excellent ucpp preprocessor library. - Marc Rosenthal for his suggestions and support. - James Roskind, as his C parser was a great starting point to fix all the problems I had with my original parser based only on the ANSI ruleset. - Gisbert W. Selke for spotting some interesting bugs and providing extensive reports. - Steffen Zimmermann for a prolific discussion on the cloning algorithm.

-1.16 Bugs
+1.17 Bugs

 I'm sure there are still lots of bugs in the code for this module.
 If you find any bugs, Convert::Binary::C doesn't seem to build on your system or any of its tests fail, please use the CPAN Request Tracker at http://rt.cpan.org/ to create a ticket for the module.
-Alternatively, just send a mail to mhx@cpan.org.
+Alternatively, just send a mail to <mhx@cpan.org>.

-1.17 Todo
+1.18 Todo